Bambya/Python-Web-Crawler/README.md

 The root url will have to be entered manually in the MongoDB database, in the form of a json object with the relevant fields.
 You can change "Link" key according to your choice of url.

-Edit the config.py file according to your crawling needs
+In config.py file, various user parameters are given.
+Maximum link limit is set to 5000 and sleep time set to 5 seconds.
+You can edit these default parameters according to your crawling needs.

 ### Example:-